searchspring/snapfu-patches/docs/edit-json.md

                     }
 ```

 Using the `path` method is more verbose, as each path and value must be specified in a separate `update` statement.
 The verboseness of this method provides more control however, allowing one to specify how to add to existing arrays by providing a `modifier`.
-The `modifier` currently supports `set`, `append` and `prepend` - `set` is the default if none is provided and will set the property to the provided value (or values).
+The `modifier` currently supports `set`, `append` and `prepend` - `set` is the default if none is provided and will set the property to the provided value (or values), replacing any existing value(s).

+The example below accomplishes the same updates as the example above, but by utilizing the `path` method.

 ```yaml
 steps: